bitnami/containers/bitnami/orangehrm/README.md

 # DEPRECATION NOTICE

-This image has been deprecated, and will no longer be maintained nor updated since the upstream project does not support any of the maintained PHP versions.
+This image has been deprecated, and will no longer be maintained nor updated.

 # OrangeHRM packaged by Bitnami